buildasaurs/Buildasaur/Meta/1_0_spec.md

 ## Onboarding Requirements

 This is a flow of creating a new synced project in Buildasaur.
-Each project has a 1) Xcode Server Configuration, allowing it to talk to its Xcode Server (these might be shared between multiple projects, but they don't have to be), 2) GitHub and git credentials (these might as well be shared), 3) Xcode project path and Build Template, which is unique to each project, 4) Syncer parameters, which are unique to each project.
+Each project has a 1) Xcode Server Configuration, allowing it to talk to its Xcode Server (these might be shared between multiple projects, but they don't have to be), 2) GitHub/GitLab/other service and git credentials (these might as well be shared), 3) Xcode project path and Build Template, which is unique to each project, 4) Syncer parameters, which are unique to each project.

 Sections will be described in the order in which we need the user to fill them in, validating after each step that the information is valid (like a pkg installation flow on OS X, e.g.), otherwise not letting them continue.
 Each subsequent section depends on the previous one being valid.